-Add one or more topic(s) to add up the previous topic that we learned.
+Add one or more topic(s) to add the previous topic that we learned.

 - Always seek immediate feedback

-Ask a mentor or community or anyone with the knowledge if we have done the things in the right way, or still need improvement.
+Ask a mentor or community or anyone with the knowledge if we have done things the right way or still need improvement.

-During deliberate practice write the process and results down as in a journal.
+During deliberate practice write the process and results down in a journal.

 Create A Roadmap